buqhek/power_outages_analysis/README.md

  ></iframe>
  <figcaption align="center"><em>Choropleth map of US power outages (2000-2016)</em></figcaption>

-Continuing on the same vein as earlier, I created a choropleth map of the United States, visualizing the number of outages between the years of 2000 and 2016.
 The goal of this visualization was to see if there were certain regions where outages were more common.
 As you can see, there **does not seem to be a clear focus of outages in certain NERC regions**, but there seems to be specifically a higher amount of outages in California, Texas, Michigan, and Washington.

 ---